 Founded in 1951, the Nature Conservancy is a global organization that works in all 50 U.S. states and more than 35 countries to protect ecologically important lands and waters for nature and people and advance conservation around the world.

-Executive Advisory Council representative: Bob Moseley, Director of Conservation
+Executive Advisory Council representative: Jeff Walk, Director of Conservation

 Executive Advisory Council representative: J. Eric Smith, President and CEO